afaber999/ZigEsp32c3BareMetal/readme.md

 # Zig Baremetal Library for ESP32-C3 (RISC-V)

 Welcome to the experimental **Zig baremetal library** for the **ESP32-C3**, based on the **RISC-V** architecture.
-This library is a personal project created for experimentation and learning, providing a minimalistic environment for running baremetal applications on the ESP32-C3 microcontroller without relying on an RTOS and SDKs (like FreeTos andESP-IDF).
+This library is a personal project created for experimentation and learning, providing a minimalistic environment for running baremetal applications on the ESP32-C3 microcontroller without relying on an RTOS and SDKs (like FreeTos and ESP-IDF).

 Although still in its early stages, the library includes some core features and sample programs that can run on an ESP32 C3 microcontroller, making it a great starting point for exploring the ESP32-C3 and the RISC-V architecture using Zig.